Nerzal/gocloak/README.md

 ### v7:
 Breaking Change
  * Added support for array values in aud claim
+ * When decoding an access Token, it is now needed to provide the audience to check

 ### v6:
 There are several backward incompatible changes